 153 years.

 That's how long you'd need to be 95% confident the 1.04% alpha isn't luck.
 Most managers don't work for 40 years, let alone 153.
-By the time you'd have proof, the manager is gone.
+By the time you'd have an indication of skill, the manager is gone.
+Morningstar has a more accessible set of benchmarks to the public, so it more relevant and easiest to use their data.
+However, if you use the more accurate FF3F model, the number of years to indicate skill of the average fund with a positive alpha jumped up to 226 years!

-Even among the rare funds that survive two decades and outperform, the typical edge is so small and noisy that proving it's real is effectively impossible.
+Even among the rare funds that survived two decades and outperformed, the typical edge is so small and noisy that proving it's real is effectively impossible.
 And this is the average winner.
 Of the funds that survived the 20-year period, half did worse.

 Why Your Brain Wants to Reject This

 If you're thinking "153 years can't be right" or "but I know a manager who's different," that's normal.
-What you've just seen contradicts decades of marketing and probably your own experience.
+What you've just seen contradicts decades of mutual fund company sales and marketing programs and probably your own experience.
 Before you dismiss it, understand why.

 Humans see patterns in noise.
 We credit managers for outcomes driven by chance.
 We mistake streaks for skill.
 As Nassim Taleb wrote in his famous book, Fooled by Randomness, our brains are wired for storytelling, not statistics.

 Flip a coin 12 times.
-You can easily get ten heads and two tails — pure chance.
-But if that "coin" is a fund manager, we write headlines about genius.
+It won't take too long to get ten heads and only two tails — just by pure chance.
+But if those "coin flips" were a fund manager's winning record, we write headlines about their stock picking skill.

 Three good years feel convincing.
 But Jacob Bernoulli proved centuries ago that the more trials you run, the closer you get to true probability.
 In fund management, we don't have enough trials within a career to confirm skill.
 That's the structural problem.
-As Michael Jensen's foundational 1968 study demonstrated, even 20 years of data often fails to separate luck from genuine alpha once you account for risk.
+As Michael Jensen's foundational 1968 study demonstrated, even 20 years of data often failed to separate luck from genuine alpha once there was an accounting for risk, like the FF3F model we can use today.

 The t-statistic separates signal from noise.
 It asks: "Is this result meaningfully different from zero, or could it be randomness?"
 That's what this article shows you how to use.